barseghyanartur/django-rest-framework-tricks/docs/index.rst

 used a ``serializer_class`` of the ``BookViewSet``.
 We inherit the ``BookSerializer`` from ``rest_framework_tricks.serializers.HyperlinkedModelSerializer`` instead of the one of the Django REST framework.
+There's also a ``rest_framework_tricks.serializers.ModelSerializer`` available.

 Required imports
 ^^^^^^^^^^^^^^^^